aliuyar1234/austrian-business-infrastructure/README.md

 ## Why this exists

 Austrian government services have APIs — FinanzOnline, ELDA, Firmenbuch.
 They work.
-But they're SOAP-based, XML-heavy, and undocumented in any practical sense.

-Every company that needs to integrate builds their own wrappers from scratch.
-There's no shared open-source foundation.

-This project fixes that.
+But:

+- **SOAP/XML** — Nobody wants to write SOAP clients in 2025
+- **Zero documentation** — Good luck finding examples
+- **No open-source tooling** — Search GitHub.
+Nothing exists.

+Every Austrian company needing these integrations builds from scratch.
+Exposed to the same XML, the same cryptic error codes, the same WSDL files from 2008.

+**This is the first open-source solution.**

 ---